sundaycrafts/react-async-segregation/README.md

 Encourage side effects segregation to make testing easier for React components

-# `withHookSegregation`
+# Usage

 This HOC injects initial rendering data from asynchronous [React hooks](https://reactjs.org/docs/hooks-intro.html) such as [useContext](https://reactjs.org/docs/hooks-reference.html#usecontext), [SWR](https://swr.vercel.app/).

-You can keep the component pure with this HOC to easy to test.
+You can keep the component pure with this HOC to make it easy to test.

 ```tsx
 import { withHookSegregation } from "react-async-segregation";